-Henry Luhrs owned shares in twentytwo different ocean-going vessels - barks, brigs, and schooners - and was the principal owner of the bark Sophia R. Luhrs, named for his wife.
+Henry Luhrs owned shares in twenty-two different ocean-going vessels - barks, brigs, and schooners - and was the principal owner of the bark Sophia R. Luhrs, named for his wife.
 He was also a partner with Albert Sprout, who managed the shipyard where the Sophia R. Luhrs was built in Melbridge, Maine.

-Warren Luhrs' father Henry worked at a small boat manufacturer in Morgan, New Jersey, and later started his own company, continuing the Luhrs' family tradition during the areat sea depression.
-During World War II he repaired boats installed and ice sheathing on their bows for the Coast Guard.
+Warren Luhrs' father Henry worked at a small boat manufacturer in Morgan, New Jersey, and later started his own company, continuing the Luhrs' family sea tradition during the great depression.
+During World War II he repaired boats and installed ice sheathing on their bows for the Coast Guard.